 About me

 I’m a co-owner and head coach at Devilfish Athletes in Brooklyn, New York.
 We are a semi-private strength training facility focused on helping adults learn how to train and move well.
-We opened our doors in October 2019 (yes, right before Covid!) and have an incredible community here in Carroll Gardens, Brooklyn.
+We opened our doors in October 2019 and have an incredible community here in Carroll Gardens, Brooklyn.

 Who I work with: